sunhuachuang/passport/README.md

 # Assassin
 Personal distributed data assistant build on TDN.
 And How to use.

 1. Assassin, a permissioned DApp.
-(DOING)
 2. Example for SMS(chat) DEMO, a permissionless DApp.
 (TODO)

 ## Experience in browser.